Bose–Einstein statistics: Derivation from the microcanonical ensemble

 which is the form of the Bose-Einstein distribution.
-Unfortunately, to go further, we need to be in the grand canonical ensemble so that we can specify an exact value for the chemical potential of the system and thereby calculate $\alpha$ and $\beta$.
 Note that this form holds even for a system of interacting bosons.

 Derivation from the grand canonical ensemble

 The Bose–Einstein distribution, which applies only to a quantum system of non-interacting bosons, is naturally derived from the grand canonical ensemble without any approximations.
 In this ensemble, the system is able to exchange energy and exchange particles with a reservoir (temperature T and chemical potential μ fixed by the reservoir).

 Due to the non-interacting quality, each available single-particle level (with energy level ϵ) forms a separate thermodynamic system in contact with the reservoir.
 That is, the number of particles within the overall system that occupy a given single particle state form a sub-ensemble that is also grand canonical ensemble; hence, it may be analysed through the construction of a grand partition function.